Diagnosing Glomerulonephritis at Cleveland Clinic

 At your appointment, your provider starts by ordering some lab tests.
 You provide a urine sample and give some blood (a blood draw).
-These tests help us understand how your kidneys are currently working and let us take a look at any possible causes of this condition.
+These tests help us understand how your kidneys are currently working and help us find possible causes.

 Common causes of glomerulonephritis include: